mstephen19/mstephen19/README.md

 Right now, I work as a Full Stack Engineer at [Vobile](https://vobile.com).

 I used to work for [Apify](https://apify.com/) as an Automation Engineer + Senior Developer Advocate.
-My duties included writing & testing automation software and web crawlers for big-ticket customers, writing internal tooling & libraries, maintaining existing software, communicating & planning with customers, managing projects, and pushing the company's developer community forward.
+My duties included writing automation software and web crawlers for big-ticket customers, writing internal tooling & libraries, maintaining existing software, communicating & planning with customers, managing projects, and pushing the company's developer community forward.

 Before software development, I had a job as an English teacher in Poland.
 Being a teacher was humbling, and allowed for me to refine my communication skills which I use daily in my current career to communicate complex ideas to my colleagues and coordinate and plan projects.